Quantum-Accelerators/quacc/docs/user/wflow_syntax.md

 ## Introduction

-All of the solutions below have a similar decorator-based syntax for compute tasks and workflows.
-Here, we highlight these differences.
+Here, we provide code snippets for several decorator-based workflow engines.
 For a comparison of the pros and cons of each approach, refer to the [Workflow Engines Overview](wflow_overview.md) page.

 ## Simple Workflow